• Skip to main content

 In this blog post, I’ve explained the definition and meanings of “irasshaimase” in detail based on its grammatical components.
 And also, I’ve explained how to use it through the example sentence.
 Let me summarize them as follows.

 • irasshaimase – いらっしゃいませ : a Japanese phrase which shops and restaurants use when somebody comes in.
-So, its usage is similar to those of the English phrases, “can I help you?”, “may I help you?”, and even just “hello”.
+So, its usage is similar to those of the English phrases like “can I help you?”, “may I help you?”, and even just “hello”.
 Its literal meaning is very close to that of “come in”, but this does not reflect well the Japanese politeness.
-So, it is really hard to translate this phrase into English.
+It is therefore really hard to translate this phrase into English.
 From the grammatical point of view, this is a very polite imperative expression for ‘come’.
-“Very polite imperative” probably sounds a bit strange, but this is the Japanese way of greeting to customers.
+“Very polite imperative” probably sounds a bit weird, but this is the Japanese way of greeting to customers to shops.

 Hope my explanations are understandable and helpful for Japanese learners.